Honors Program in Italian

 - Italian 379H, Honors Tutorial Course, with a grade of at least B;

-- a University grade point average of at least 3.00 and a grade point average in Italian of at least 3.50 in hte coursework required for the major and for honors.
+- A University cumulative grade point average of at least 3.00 and a grade point average of at least 3.50 in hte coursework required for the major and for honors.

 - Completion in residence at the University of at least sixty semester hours of coursework counted toward the degree.

 Gamma Kappa Alpha National Italian Honor Society